pkhuong/pkhuong.github.io/source/_posts/2015-06-27-linear-log-bucketing-fast-versatile-simple.markdown

 -------------------

-I first implementated this code to mimic's jemalloc binning scheme: in a memory allocator, a linear-logarithmic sequence gives us minimal alignment and bounded space overhead (bounded internal fragmentation), while keeping the number of size classes down (controls external fragmentation).
+I first implementated this code to mimic's jemalloc binning scheme: in a memory allocator, a linear-logarithmic sequence give us alignment and bounded space overhead (bounded internal fragmentation), while keeping the number of size classes down (controlling external fragmentation).

 [High dynamic range histograms](http://hdrhistogram.org/) use the same